Escondido Battalion & Training Ship Kit Carson

 Objective: To measure flexibility of lower back and hamstrings byreaching forward in the V position.

-: A straight line two feet long is marked on the floor as the baseline.
+Testing: A straight line two feet long is marked on the floor as the baseline.
 A measuring line is drawn perpendicular to the midpoint of the baseline extending two feet on each side and marked off in half-inches.
 The point where the baseline and measuring line intersect is the "0" point.
 Cadet removes shoes and sits on floor with measuring

 line between legs and soles of feet placed immediately behind baseline, heels 8-12 inches apart.
 Cadet clasps thumbs so that hands are together, palms down